How To Get Better

 Step 5: Journal.
 When you feel an excess of any emotion, write it down.
 Yes, physically, in a book.
 You can burn it later.
 I’m personally against that, keep it secure, in a safe or locked box.

-No one can save yourself except you, but it is almost impossible to overcome mental illness on your own, you need outside help to assist with understanding yourself.
+The most important thing to know is that no one can save yourself except you.
+The tragic part is that it's almost impossible to overcome severe mental illness on your own, you need outside help to assist with understanding yourself.
 The hard work will be done by you, but until you know what works needs to be done, you need to see a professional.

 I didn’t think I had a problem or pattern either until my repressed nature came out in such a way it irreparably damaged the lives of those around me forever.